equalitie/ouisync/doc/design/design.md

 This is where the story ends for a safe replica.
 However, an end-user replica can indeed decrypt that data, so it proceeds to check the actual changes to shared folder data:

-  - If changes are compatible (e.g. affecting different files), changes are **merged** without user intervention, local files are updated if needed, and a new commit is synthesized which automatically resolves the branching caused by the remote commit.
+  - If changes are compatible (e.g. affecting different files), changes are **merged** without user intervention, local files are updated if needed, and a new commit is synthesized which *follows the concurrent commits* and *automatically resolves the branching* caused by the remote commit.
 The new commit becomes the new head.
   - If changes are not compatible (e.g. changing the same data in a single file), the commits are said to cause a **conflict**.
-This needs to be handled manually by the user.
+This needs to be handled *manually* by the user.

 TODO describe conflicts